dnknth/ldap-ui/README.md

 - Directory tree view
 - Entry creation / modification / deletion
+- Password management (set, change or remove a user's password, with old-password verification for self-changes)
 - LDIF import / export
 - Image support for the `jpegPhoto` and `thumbnailPhoto` attributes
 - Schema aware